Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 \begin{open} What is the computational complexity of computing a winning committee under the Monroe rule with Borda scores if voters' preferences are single-peaked? \end{open}

 \paragraph{Single-Crossing Preferences}

 \citet{skowron2013complexity} show that the Monroe rule with Borda scores remains NP-complete to evaluate for single-crossing profiles, by giving a very involved reduction from the \emph{unrestricted} version of the winner determination problem under the Monroe rule.
 For the egalitarian version, the complexity is open.
-However, \citet{skowron2013complexity} show that for \emph{minimally rich} single-crossing profiles,\footnote{The original paper uses the term `narcissistic' instead of `minimally rich', but the two terms have the same meaning.} an efficient algorithm is available, and \citet{elkind2014characterization} extend this result to profiles that are both single-crossing and single-peaked.
+However, \citet{skowron2013complexity} show that for \emph{narcissistic} single-crossing profiles, an efficient algorithm is available, and \citet{elkind2014characterization} extend this result to profiles that are both single-crossing and single-peaked.
 These two algorithms are faster than the algorithm by \citet{betzler2013computation} for single-peaked profiles (see the proof of \Cref{thm:cc-sp}).

 \paragraph{Other Restricted Domains}

 For other domain restrictions, such as preferences single-peaked on trees, no results for the Monroe rule are known. \begin{open} What is the complexity of computing the utilitarian or egalitarian version of the Monroe rule for preferences single-peaked on trees? \end{open} A hardness result for the utilitarian version of the Monroe rule over this domain should be easier to obtain than for the elusive case of single-peakedness on a line.